 Time is important in these claims, so we suggest you contact us immediately.
 Evidence is often lost, and witnesses are either overlooked or lost as more time passes.
 The evidence and witnesses are often critical to a successful claim.
-Contact a Coral Springs Injury Attorney immediately for an individual free evaluation of your potential claim.
+Contact a Board Certified Civil Trial Lawyer immediately for an individual free evaluation of your potential claim.

 Most cases do not go to trial.
 Statistically, about 95 percent of personal injury cases that are filed settle without going to trial, at mediation or otherwise.
 At The Trop Law Group we pride ourselves on our results whether by settlement or trial.